Harry Street (rugby league): Coaching career

 Harry Street was the coach of Castleford, his first game in charge was on Saturday 16 August 1958, and his last game in charge was on Monday 28 December 1964.

 In November 1970, Street was appointed as coach at Bradford Northern until the end of the season, but his contract was extended a few months later following a good run of form for the club.
 In 1971–72, Street led the club to a 2nd place finish in the league table, and reached the semi-finals of the Championship playoffs.
 The following season was less successful, and Street left the club by mutual consent in December 1972.

-Genealogical information

-Harry Street was the younger brother of the rugby league for Dewsbury and Doncaster; Arthur Street (birth registered during fourth 1/4 1922 in Pontefract district).